mdn/content/files/en-us/web/media/formats/webrtc_codecs/index.md

 See below for more details about any WebRTC-specific considerations that exist for each codec listed above.

-It's useful to note that {{RFC(7874)}} defines more than a list of audio codecs that a WebRTC-compliant browser must support; it also provides recommendations and requirements for special audio features such as echo cancelation, noise reduction, and audio leveling.
+It's useful to note that {{RFC(7874)}} defines more than a list of audio codecs that a WebRTC-compliant browser must support; it also provides recommendations and requirements for special audio features such as echo cancellation, noise reduction, and audio leveling.

 > **Note:** The list above indicates the minimum required set of codecs that all WebRTC-compatible endpoints are required to implement.
 A given browser may also support other codecs; however, cross-platform and cross-device compatibility may be at risk if you use other codecs without carefully ensuring that support exists in all browsers your users might choose.